 - Essay (500 words or less) that answers the following: How has your club positively contributed to the education of the public about the ongoing importance of relationships between people and canines?

-- List of Public Education outreach activities conducted in 2017 and any available pictures of the activities.
+- List of Public Education outreach activities conducted in the past year and any available pictures of the activities.

 Examples of Public Education Outreach: